ambitiousyash/pokemon-universe-dashboard/README.md

 Regional Distribution: Data on Pokémon availability by region or generation.

 Usage
-1)Launch Tableau and open the file.
+1)Launch Tableau and open the "The Ultimate Pokedex Dashboard yash.twbx" file.

 2)Interact with the Dashboard:
   Use the search bar and filters to find specific Pokémon or data subsets.